code-cracker/code-cracker.github.io/README.md

 This site is done with [Jekyll Boostrap](http://jekyllbootstrap.com).
 Check their page on the tech.
 If you are on Windows you may want to use [Portable Jekyll](https://github.com/madhur/PortableJekyll) to save you **a lot** of time.
+If you decide to use Portable Jekyll, checkout the tag `2.5.2`, as we are not on `3.0.0` yet.

 We **need** help with docs.
 Just reach us and we will let you know how to help.